Restruder 9/17/2023 – 9/23/2023 Updates

 Lever with bearings

 I plan to finish the sensor this week to use with the whole project.
-Also in some spare time that I have start some website developent ideas.
+Also in some spare time I have started some website development ideas.

 Restruder 10/2/2023 – 10/8/2023 Updates